Keppel Corp, SPH get majority control of M1

 Mr Loh added: "We will work with M1's management to develop and implement new strategic and operational plans to sharpen its competitive edge, increase its momentum in digital transformation and undertake growth initiatives."

-He also said that M1 complements Keppel Corp's mission to provide solutions for sustainable urbanisation.
+He also said M1 complements Keppel Corp's mission to provide solutions for sustainable urbanisation.